You always have a way to connect!

 Please note that some call boxes are removed during the construction process.

-- If you can, move your vehicle onto the shoulder out of traffic lanes.
+- If you can, move your vehicle onto the right shoulder out of traffic lanes.

 - Stay inside your vehicle with your seat belt on until help arrives.
 If you must exit the vehicle, stay as far away from the roadway as possible.